-Risk Description Potential Impact on Endesa Main Management and Mitigation Measures Strate gic Intensification of the effects of climate change measures being taken in the fight against climate change of damage to facilities, as well as Endesa's staunch commitment to fighting climate change is reflected in its decarbonisation commitment in with the 1.5 °C target, as reflected in the recent update to the 2023-2025 Strategic Plan ir which the company maintains its commitment to bring forward its
+Endesa's staunch commitment to fighting climate change is reflected in its decarbonisation commitment in with the 1.5 °C target, as reflected in the recent update to the 2023-2025 Strategic Plan in which the company maintains its commitment to bring forward its total decarbonisation to achieve zero emissions by 2040.
+This will be achieved by reducing specific Scope 1, Scope 1 and 3, and Scope 3 emissions in relation to gas sales.

-JUGGC

-IDENTIFICATION AND DESCRIPTION OF THE MAIN PISKS FOR ENDESA

-Risk Description Potential Impact on Endesa Main Management and Mitigation Measures sector may be insufficient for mitigation and adaptation.
-Spain has established an ambitious roadmap as part of its PNIEC to achieve carbon neutrality by 2050 pursuant to the Paris Agreement.
-The most significant risks that may arise are as follows: Physical risks: chronic risks causing consequences in the operation of assets due to the increase in temperature, the availability of renewable resources (water, wind and solar) and factors affecting the frequency and intensity of events.
-Transition risks: impact caused by legislative and market changes associated with the energy transition process and changes in generation technology. potential impact in relation to the costs involved in restoring services or customers inconvenience or impact.
-The potential impact could affect both distribution networks and generation plants.
-As regards chronic physical risks, renewable energy production may be affected by structural changes to the availability of renewable resources and demand for electricity due to changing temperatures.
-In relation to transition risks, these can lead to an increase in regulatory pressure to speed up the transition towards an energy mix free from greenhouse gas emissions (CO2 regulation, absence of price signal between different energy alternatives) as well as an increase in demand amongst investors in relation to how the impact of the different climate change scenarios is managed. total decarbonisation to achieve zero emissions by 2040.
-This will achieved by reducing specific Scope 1, Scope 1 and 3, and Sco 3 emissions in relation to gas sales.
-This Plan also contemplates a 39% increase in the accumulat renewable CAPEX between 2023 and 2025 compared to the previous Plan, meaning that renewable energy production in 20 on the mainland would increase by 85% compared to year-end 202 The company's strategic actions mean it is possible to mitigg potential risks and harness the opportunities provided by the variables of the energy transition.
-In fact, Endesa has allocat almost 90% of its investments between 2023 and 2025 to SDG 13 Endesa also has environmental management systems for all generation and distribution assets, certified by ISO 14001 and aim at promoting excellence in environmental management and goi beyond the requirements established in environmental legislation.
-The company also participates actively and continuously over the both in national and international initiatives and in the development of studies and projects in order to deepen the evaluation of timpacts of climate change on the infrastructure elements that all it to establish adaptation measures to minimise risks.
-Vulnerabil studies are carried out, through which the exposure of its assets the effects of climate change is evaluated, allowing the adoption mitigation measures.
-By gradually integrating climate and transition scenarios, combin with the development of energy system models at a country level is possible to intercept the effects on variables such as demand risks and opportunities.
-As part of the management of meteorological and climat phenomena, the best strategies are adopted for the purposes prevention, protection and enhancement of resilience, with weatt forecasting activities also carried out.
-What's more, best practices physical events are implemented to ensure operations are restor quickly in case of adverse circumstances.
-Endesa monitors its carbon footprint a and Culture
+This Plan also contemplates a 39% increase in the accumulated renewable CAPEX between 2023 and 2025 compared to the previous Plan, meaning that renewable energy production in 2025 on the mainland would increase by 85% compared to year-end 2022.
+The company's strategic actions mean it is possible to mitigate potential risks and harness the opportunities provided by the variables of the energy transition.
+In fact, Endesa has allocated almost 90% of its investments between 2023 and 2025 to SDG 13.

+Endesa also has environmental management systems for all its generation and distribution assets, certified by ISO 14001 and aimed at promoting excellence in environmental management and going beyond the requirements established in environmental legislation.

+The company also participates actively and continuously over time both in national and international initiatives and in the development of studies and projects in order to deepen the evaluation of the impacts of climate change on the infrastructure elements that allow it to establish adaptation measures to minimise risks.
+Vulnerability studies are carried out, through which the exposure of its assets to the effects of climate change is evaluated, allowing the adoption of mitigation measures.

+By gradually integrating climate and transition scenarios, combined with the development of energy system models at a country level, it is possible to intercept the effects on variables such as demand for electricity, the system's energy mix and the electrification of consumption.
+These activities help to identify and assess the related risks and opportunities.

+As part of the management of meteorological and climatic phenomena, the best strategies are adopted for the purposes of prevention, protection and enhancement of resilience, with weather forecasting activities also carried out.
+What's more, best practices in physical events are implemented to ensure operations are restored quickly in case of adverse circumstances.

+Endesa monitors its carbon footprint and maintains strict compliance with the emission limit values.

+For further details on the risks associated with Climate Change, consult section 3.1.4.1.
+Chronic and acute physical risks and opportunities 3.1.
+Our zero emissions ambition.

+Gobernance and Culture
-Erosion of social cohesion and stakeholder relations

-There has been an increase in the loss of social capital and the fracturing of social networks worldwide, affecting social negatively stability, individual well-being and economic productivity, as a result of persistent public opposition, mistrust, division, of lack empathy, marginalisation of minorities, political polarisation, etc. This increase in equality and social instability, together with people's increasing ability to organise themselves and make increased demands of governments and companies, are contributing to a strengthening of civil society.
-This is increasingly visible amongst young people, who report a loss of confidence in the economic, political and social structures employed
+Erosion of social cohesion and stakeholder relations There has been an increase in the loss of social capital and the fracturing of social networks worldwide, negatively affecting social stability, individual well-being and economic productivity, as a result of persistent public opposition, mistrust, division, lack of empathy, marginalisation of minorities, political polarisation, etc. This increase in equality and social instability, together with people's increasing ability to organise themselves and make increased demands. of governments and companies, are contributing to a strengthening of civil society.
+This is increasingly visible amongst young people, who report a loss of confidence in the economic political and social structures employed worldwide.

-Risk of ineffective stakeholder participation in relation to Endesa's strategic positioning both in terms of sustainability and business activity. instability Social and the strengthening of civil society are causing further questioning of the activities of companies, which need to increase the intensity of their communication with society and participatory develop more relationship models with society based on the creation of shared value.
+Risk of ineffective stakeholder participation in relation to Endesa's strategic positioning both in terms of sustainability and business activity.
+Social instability and the strengthening of civil society are causing further questioning of the activities of companies, which need to increase the intensity of their communication with society and develop more participatory relationship models with society based on the creation of shared value.